 Robert H. Gaughen, Jr., the Bank's President and Chief Executive Officer, has entered into an employment agreement with the Bank, dated November 20, 1995, which provides that Mr. Gaughen's salary is subject to review and adjustment no less frequently than annually, in an amount reflecting cost-of-living increases as well as any merit increases which the Board of Directors may consider appropriate.
-Mr. Gaughen is eligible to participate on an equitable basis in all of the Bank's bonus and fringe benefit plans, subject to applicable eligibility requirements, and may not be required to relocate outside the Bank's primary geographic area.
-Mr. Gaughen's annual salary is currently \$250,000; the Bank expects that Mr. Gaughen's salary will be reviewed by the Board of Directors, along with the salaries of other officers of the Bank, at the end of April 1998 and may be increased, although the amount of any such increase has not yet been determined.
+Mr. Gaughen's annual salary is currently \$275,000, and he is eligible to participate on an equitable basis in all of the Bank's bonus and fringe benefit plans, subject to applicable eligibility requirements.
+Furthermore, Mr. Gaughen's employment agreement provides that he may not be required to relocate outside the Bank's primary geographic area.
+The contract currently provides for a term ending in April 2001.
+Unless either party gives written notice to the contrary, the term of the agreement shall be extended for successive one-vear periods in April of each year, provided that the then remaining term of the contract never exceeds three years.